UKHomeOffice/engineering-guidance-and-standards/docs/patterns/code-reviews.md

 ### Some of the things that should be checked for

-This is not an exhaustive list, just some recommendations, but your team should have their own standards, a pull request template can help with this too by creating a checklist of what to look for.
+This is not an exhaustive list, just some recommendations, but your team should have their own standards.
+A pull request template can help with this by creating a checklist of what to look for.

 Does it work as intended?
 : Does the code look like it would work like the author intended?
 Does it work as users would expect?